Policies

 Permitted uses

 Meeting room access is granted on an equal basis to all regardless of doctrine.
 In general, meetings that do not interfere with normal library business are permitted.
 Library sponsorship of, or permission to hold, any meeting, presentation or other use of any facility does not mean that the library supports, endorses, or advocates any view expressed therein.
-The Northeast Harbor Library will not normally allow revenue-generating activities hosted by for-profit entities on the premises.
+The Northeast Harbor Library will not allow revenue-generating activities hosted by for-profit entities on the premises.

 Fee